-The threat of burns was great in the late 19th and early 20th centuries.
-Women’s skirts would catch fire while cooking or children’s clothing while playing too close to the fireplace or stove.
+The need to threat burns in the late 19th and early 20th centuries was great.
+Women’s skirts would catch fire while cooking, or children’s clothing while playing too close to the fireplace or stove.
 An overturned kerosene or gas lamp would set a home or barn ablaze in minutes.
-During World War One, men also were burned by mustard gas.
+During World War I, men also were burned by mustard gas.
 (This post is a companion piece to Melina Druga’s WWI Trilogy, Angel of Mercy, Those Left Behind and Adjustment Year, available wherever eBooks are sold.)

 So how were burns treated for those who survived their wounds?

-Patients with third-degree wounds were given morphine or another opiate for pain relief.
+Patients with third-degree burns were given morphine or another opiate for pain relief.
 Dead skin was cut away.

 Mustard Gas Treatments